SebastianM-C/StorageGraphs.jl/README.md

 Now, let's consider that we have a function, say `f(x) = x^2`, and we apply it to our `x` and want to store the resulting `y = [1, 4, 9]`.
 We encode the fact that `y` was derived / computed from `x` by using edges oriented from the `x` nodes to the `y` nodes.
+This creates a hierarchy in the data.
-We can compare the graph and the table representations
+We can compare the graph and the table representations:

 ![graph example](assets/ex2.svg)